JayMatsushiba/Drone2Map-Tutorial/README.md

 ![GPS metadata view](tutorial_images/gps_metadata.png)

 ## Using ArcGIS Drone2Map
-### Installation Instructions
-Simon Fraser University provides an Education Site License for students, staff, and researchers to use Drone2Map for academic use only.
-Details on how to download, install, and authenticate a copy of the software on your computer can be found here: <a>https://www.lib.sfu.ca/find/other-materials/data-gis/gis/software-arc-gis#-arcgis-drone2map</a> (This link requires you to login)

 ### Creating a New Project
 When you open Drone2Map for the first time, you should be greeted by the following window.
 1. We are going to be creating 2D products, so we can select `2D Products` as the option under `Processing Template`.